 What is Zbrush?

-Zbrush has a steep learning curve, which can take years to master, but is the most capable software in the domain of digital sculpting, offering tools for artists to create lifelike characters and environments.
+Zbrush is an industry-leading tool for digital artists for sculpting and texture painting.
+It has an environment resembling a sculpture studio, and the mesh gives you the feel of working with ‘digital clay.’
+Zbrush has a steep learning curve, which can take years to master, but it is the most capable software in the domain of digital sculpting, offering tools for artists to create lifelike characters and environments.

 System Requirements

-To use Zbrush for free, you need a graphics card that supports OpenGL 3.3 or higher, Intel Core2Duo CPU or AMD equivalent, 4 GB of RAM, 8GB of Hard Disk Space, Mouse/Wacom compatible tablet, and a monitor with the minimum resolution of 1280×1024 with 32-bit color.
+To use Zbrush for free, you need a graphics card that supports OpenGL 3.3 or higher, an Intel Core2Duo CPU or AMD equivalent, 4 GB of RAM, 8GB of Hard Disk Space, a Mouse/Wacom compatible tablet, and a monitor with the minimum resolution of 1280×1024 with 32-bit color.

-Where is Zbrush used?
+Where is Zbrush Used?

-It has a proven track record in film, and visual effects and AAA video game production pipelines the world over for a bit more than a decade now.
-Movies, where Zbrush has been used for visual effects include blockbusters such as The Lord of the Rings series, Marvel’s Avengers series, the Incredible Hulk, Ironman, Captain America, Avatar, The Chronicles of Narnia series, Pirates of the Caribbean, and more, for visual effects, and in animated movies like Rango, Wreck-It Ralph, Despicable Me, Tangled and many more.
+It has a proven track record in film, visual effects, and AAA video game production pipelines the world over for a bit more than a decade now.
+Movies where Zbrush has been used for visual effects include blockbusters such as The Lord of the Rings series, Marvel’s Avengers series, the Incredible Hulk, Ironman, Captain America, Avatar, The Chronicles of Narnia series, Pirates of the Caribbean, and more, for visual effects, and in animated movies like Rango, Wreck-It Ralph, Despicable Me, Tangled and many more.

 Learning Zbrush

-Online
+1. Online

 Pricing

 If you have any familiarity with this software, you would have seen its price rise over the years as Pixologic added more and more tools.
-If you are new, the single-user commercial license costs $895, and the volume license is at $895 per seat.
+If you are new, the single-user commercial license costs $895, and the volume license is $895 per seat.
 You can also get a floating license, for which you need to raise a query on the floating license page on Pixologic’s website.

 Is Zbrush For Free?

-Educational and Academic license
+Educational and Academic License

 Students and faculty can contact Pixologic’s participating retailers for education and academic license, which allows them to use it for strictly non-commercial purposes.
-But if you have a commercial project, and yet the price is too much for your budget, you can look at some of the alternatives for the same.
+But if you have a commercial project, and the price is too much for your budget, you can look at some of the alternatives for the same.

 Alternatives to Zbrush

-Below are the alternatives:
+Below are the alternatives to Zbrush:

-Blender 3d
+1. Blender 3d

-Sculptris
+2. Sculptris

-SculptGL
+3. SculptGL

-3D Coat
+4. 3D Coat

-Autodesk Mudbox
+5. Autodesk Mudbox

 Recommended Articles